 Each student receives a netID, an identifier that allows the use of Princeton e-mail and access to the campus network for central printing service and specialized resources such as the online library systems.
 Multiple high-speed connections to the Internet permit students to take full advantage of the wide range of networked resources.

 Additional OIT services include support in the use of selected software packages, maintenance of the University Humanities Resource Center (HRC) and video library, and support for instructional technologies in classrooms and over the campus network.
 Clusters around campus provide students with access to high-speed resources, such as streaming video, for use in language and other courses.
-The New Media Center (NMC) provides state-of-the-art computing resources and walk-in consulting support in the digital media technologies.

 A course management system server (Blackboard) provides a web page for every University course.
 OIT provides a number of information-access servers, including web servers, on which students can have their own web pages.